ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 Collections aimed to obtain copepods near the onset of peak temperatures, after peak temperatures, and then after temperatures cooled during the Fall.
-To put the temperature data we measured into this larger seasonal context, we examined continuous temperature records for each site.
+To put the collections into this larger seasonal context, we examined continuous temperature records for each site.
 Continuous data is not available for all sites, however, so here we’ve pieced together daily temperature values from either local temperature sensors (sites in Florida and the Chesapeake) and high resolution satellite temperature data (Connecticut, Maine, and the Canadian sites).
 This satellite data comes from the NOAA 1/4° Daily Optimum Interpolation Sea Surface Temperature (OISST).

 These temperature profiles are shown below, with the temperatures measured during the time of collection included for comparison While